<< Yesterday

 1975 For the fifth time in his career, Cesar Tovar gets his team's lone hit when he breaks up Catfish Hunter's bid for a no-hitter with a sixth-inning single in the Rangers' 6-0 loss to the Yankees.
 The Texas DH also accomplished the feat against Barry Moore (1967 Senators), Dave McNally (1969 Orioles), Mike Cuellar (1969 Orioles), and Dick Bosman (1970 Senators).

 1976 In his final start, after basically forcing the Twins to trade him, Bert Blyleven is serenaded by fans with a "Bye, Bye, Blyleven" chant.
-The unpopular right-hander will be reacquired by Minnesota in 1985, helping the team win a World Series two seasons later before becoming a very popular broadcaster in the Twin Cities after he retires.
+In 1985, the Twins reacquire the unpopular right-hander, who will help the team win a World Series two seasons later before becoming a very popular broadcaster in the Twin Cities after his retirement.

 1976 After an error sets up a six-run rally for the Padres in the eighth inning, Ted Turner, the new Atlanta owner, invites the 2,994 fans watching the Braves lose to San Diego, 10-7, to return the next night as his guests.